 Living a Stoic Life

-I first came across Stoic Philosophy when I read a book called, The Wisdom of Groundhog Day.
+I first came across Stoic Philosophy when I read a book called, The Wisdom of Groundhog Day by Paul Hannam.
 The book is based on the well-known film, Groundhog Day, starring the wonderful Bill Murray.
 Long before the book came out I had been quoting the film and its main character, Phil Connors, on various training courses with both adults and young people.
 Are you familiar with the film?
-After being ‘stuck’ over and over in the same day for years, Phil gradually learns to take better control of his emotions, his habits and his character.
-He transforms himself from being arrogant, self-centred and apathetic to becoming a multi-talented, popular and benevolent man.
+After being ‘stuck’ over and over in the same day for years, Phil gradually learns to take better control of his emotions and his habits.
+He develops his character.
+Transforming himself from being arrogant, self-centred and apathetic to becoming multi-talented, popular and benevolent.
 He achieves this transformation through experimenting with different ways of thinking and behaving.
 Little did I realise that Phil was mostly applying a philosophy called Stoicism.

 Inspired by the film, I have read quite a bit about Stoic philosophy.
 It has many useful applications in modern life.
 Stoicism offers a simple guide to living life with less stress and more purpose.
-I’m going to try to explain in plain English, without any reference to jargon, what this philosophy is about and some of the exercises that Stoics undertake to develop themselves.
-It can help people who suffer from anxiety, or those who have trouble dealing with anger or just that sense of feeling stuck in your life.
+Stoicism can help people who suffer from anxiety, have trouble dealing with anger or just feel stuck.

 What is Stoic Philosophy?